Nutmeg, cardamom aroma. Savory and pastry notes with a hint of honey. Floral, subtle spicy finish..

 The flavor profile of this tea reflects the mastery that evolved from pre-modern tea producing methods — which our friend learned from his grandfather as a teenager.
 It's a rich, integrated fruity flavor profile with classic mineral notes, and a truly satisfying clean finish.
 This is the real deal when it comes to traditionally made Oolong Tea from Lugu, Taiwan.

 This tea is harvested from a family plot of tea in the heart of Taiwan's Traditional Oolong Tea making region: Phoenix Village in Lugu Township.
-It's a small plot of Qing Xin Oolong tea trees located in the backyard of our friend's traditional 3-sided farmhouse, one side of which is their home-style tea factory.
+It's a small plot of Tai Cha # 20 Ying Xiang Oolong tea trees that were planted only six years ago, so they are in their prime producing years!

 Tea farmers in this village and throughout Lugu Township most commonly processed their crops of tea in this fashion up until 30-40 years ago.
 This tea existed before the name Dong Ding Oolong was popularized by the Lugu Farmers' Association.
 It was simply the style of tea that was made locally, and gained popularity for its distinctive character.
 Traditionally, Dong Ding Oolong was not significantly roasted.
 It was simply a fairly well-oxidized Oolong Tea produced in this area.

 The roasted factor developed as a result of tea merchants having leftover stock from the previous year or seasonal harvest.
 So this leftover tea would get roasted, and became an alternative selection to the newly harvested crop of tea on a seasonal basis.
 Consumers in turn developed a taste for this roasted profile, and it gradually became an item on its own.